RealOrangeOne/theorangeone.net/content/posts/wireguard-haproxy-gateway.md

 - HTTP traffic is unencrypted over the VPN
 - OpenVPN isn't great at repairing flakey connections

 Don't get me wrong, none of these issues are actually that bad - I'm just a perfectionist with time to kill!
-After doing some research, I found an alternative solution which solves all these issues, and is far simpler to setup.
+After doing some research, I found an alternative solution which solves all these issues, and is far simpler to set up.
 By simplifying the VPN setup, and moving the reverse proxy inside the private network, everything gets much nicer!

 # Requirements